emdashdrupal/Carto/Tutorial.md

 ### Styling Layers

 Before stying the map, you have to re-arrange the layer order first.
-You can achieve this by clicking and dragging the layer titles that appear in the bottom-left “Layers” panel.
+You can achieve this by clicking and dragging the layer titles that appear in the bottom-left Layers panel.
 In this tutorial, the recommended layer order from the top to the bottom is: *POI*, *Area*, *Net_CenterLine*, *Net_Edge*, *Building*, *Zoning*, *Water*, and *Terrain*.

 > **Figure 13** <br />
 > *The workspace after layer re-arrangements.*<a id="Figure13"></a>